TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

 *   Any applicable taxes are to be paid by Promotion winner;
 *   Void where prohibited;
 *   Eligibility limited to legal residents of the 50 United States and the District of Columbia who are 18 years of age or older.
-*   Employees of FullBeauty Brands, its parent, affiliates, subsidiaries and advertising and promotion agencies are not eligible to enter or win.
+*   Employees of FULLBEAUTY Brands, its parent, affiliates, subsidiaries and advertising and promotion agencies are not eligible to enter or win.
 *   Our decisions and/or the decisions of judges with respect to any aspect of the Promotion are final.
 *   Judges, if any, are qualified to apply the Promotion criteria.
 *   We are not responsible for lost, late, misdirected, incomplete, inaccurate, delayed, garbled, stolen or illegible entries or postage-due mail.
 *   Entries in excess of the stated entry limitations will be void.
 *   Mass entries or mechanical reproductions are void.
-*   Prizes cannot be transferred, redeemed for cash or substituted, except by FullBeauty Brands who reserves the right to substitute a prize of comparable or greater value.
+*   Prizes cannot be transferred, redeemed for cash or substituted, except by FULLBEAUTY Brands who reserves the right to substitute a prize of comparable or greater value.
 *   Prizes will not be awarded if we do not receive a sufficient number of eligible and qualified entries.
-*   Entries must be original and become the property of FullBeauty Brands upon submission. and
+*   Entries must be original and become the property of FULLBEAUTY Brands upon submission. and
 *   We reserve the right to verify eligibility qualifications of any potential winner and such potential winner agrees to cooperate in such verification when asked.
 *   Unless otherwise stated, Promotions are in no way sponsored, endorsed or administered by, or associated with, Facebook or any other Social Media Host (as defined above).
 You understand that you are providing your information to us and not to Facebook or any other Social Media Host.
 The information you provide will only be used for the purposes outlined in our Privacy Policy.
 *   A person who accepts a prize as a winner in any Promotion (as defined below), or posts Submitted Materials to any of our social media websites, except where legally prohibited, such person grants permission for us and our designees to use his/her name, address (city and state), photograph, voice and/or other likeness and, if applicable, prize information for advertising, trade and promotional purposes without further compensation, in all media now known or hereafter discovered, worldwide in perpetuity, without notice or review or approval.